Fireye04/treehouse/README.md

 ## Setting

 In a treehouse or some equivalent base-adjacent location.
 Players play as high schoolers or college-age students.
+These characters will inevitably be wholly problematic and unwell, however despite this they must always have each other's best interests at heart, even if the ups and downs of the moment to moment don't fully illustrate that.
+If a character is created and does not have this core trait, either ask the whole party for full permission before proceeding (it could admittedly make for a great story), or go back to the drawing board.
+Potentially hand that character off to the GM as an adversary or other relevant NPC, but at the end of the day this game was designed for players to have each others backs.

 ### The treehouse